SaveSavio/modelling-airbnbs-property-listing-dataset-/README.md

 | RandomForestRegressor w/o outliers | 49.20 | 45.10 | 0.26 | 35.97 |
 | RandomForestRegressor outliers only | 165.67 | 180.15 | 0.21 | 128.79 |

-As expected, the RMSE is reduced when removing a portion of the outliers from the dataset.
+As expected, the RMSE is reduced when removing a portion of the outliers from the dataset as the model targets labels with lower variability.
-It is debatable whether this approach can be useful or not in the real world.
+It is debatable whether this approach could be useful or not in the real world when the label values is not known yet.

 ### Regression models: Neural Networks Regression